mikehoff/test-jupyter-book/documentation/_build/html/_sources/intro.md

 #### 🎼 Orchestrate the entire process!

 1. **Create and run orchesterated workflow**:
-   - Go to the browswer tab for Glue you had open earlier.
+   - Go to the browser tab for Glue you had open earlier.
    - In the left hand menu click on `Workflows (orchestration)`.
    - Click `Add workflow` and name it `weather_workflow` then click `Create workflow`.
    - Click on `weather_workflow` then `Add trigger` then `Add new`.